lukogr/iot-app/README.md

 ===
 This software modules were used during demonstration "IoT ecosystem over programmable SDN infrastructure for Smart City applications" at the TNC16 conference in Prague (12-16.06.2016) prepared together with NoviFlow and Spirent companies.

-Current status of the network, cloud, containers and services can me monitored using web brobser (Firefox is recommended).
+Current status of the network, cloud, containers and services can me monitored using web browser (Firefox is recommended).
   1. General information (json format)
     ```
     http://{iot_app_IPaddress}